marcosarantesj/musicpads_privacy/PRIVACY_POLICY_EN.md

 Music Pads **does not collect personally identifiable information** (e.g., name or email), except when users voluntarily contact support.

 ## 4. Payments
-All Pro feature purchases are handled **exclusively through the App Store or Google Play Store**, linked to the user's account.
-The app **does not access, store, or collect any payment information**.
+All purchases (Pro version) are processed **by the store itself** and linked to your device account.
+The app **does not access, collect, or store payment information**.

 ## 5. Local Data Storage
 - Backup and restore functionalities store app-related data locally.